College Fee Waivers: Complete Guide to Saving Thousands

 - Counselors verify eligibility through the district's standard process

-- Families download the NACAC Fee waivers Form
+- Families download the NACAC Fee Waiver Form

 - Students complete their section